-As described above, this inappropriate conduct may violate the Code of Conduct with Students policy, and it may, in some circumstances, also rise to the level of suspected child abuse.
+As described above, this inappropriate conduct violates the Code of Conduct with Students policy, and any private tutoring for a fee is a conflict of interest and violates the law and the District policy.
+Also, in some circumstances, the above conduct may rise to the level of suspected child abuse.
 For example, in an attempt to gain trust and confidence, a perpetrator may engage in "grooming" or adult sexual misconduct, that is, physical or non-physical activity directed to the student, the student's parents, or other adults with the purpose of developing a sexual or romantic relationship with the minor.